UBC-CIC/Student-Connect-App/README.md

 their university by finding activities that are relevant to them.

-Users sign up using a secured login through [Amazon Cognito](https://aws.amazon.com/cognito/) into a [ReactJS](https://reactjs.org/) based web application hosted via [AWS Amplify](https://aws.amazon.com/amplify/) and answer a one-time survey to identify their interests as category tags.
+Users sign up using a secured login through [Amazon Cognito](https://aws.amazon.com/cognito/) into a [ReactJS](https://reactjs.org/)
+Progressive Web Application hosted via [AWS Amplify](https://aws.amazon.com/amplify/) (through desktop or mobile) and answer a one-time survey to identify their interests as category tags.

 The backend uses [AWS Lambda](https://aws.amazon.com/lambda/) functions to get data from various categorised data sources, and persist them into: